wp-plugins/facebook-post-embed/readme.txt

 1. Upload 'facebook-post-embed' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. You will find new button in WordPress post/page editor.

 ### Shortcode
 * Just use this shortcode to embedding facebook post: [fb_pe url="" bottom=""]